dCache/dcache/docs/TheBook/install.md

     dcache.layout=mylayout

+In the same file you may specifiy the logging level:

+    dcache.log.level.events=info

 This entry in **/etc/dcache/dcache.conf** will instruct dCache to read the layout file **/etc/dcache/layouts/mylayout.conf** when starting up.

 These is in example layout file available **/usr/share/dcache/examples/layouts/single.conf**.
 The first lines of are: